laurentperrinet/laurentperrinet.github.io/content/talk/2026-04-16-cerco/index.md

 ---
 title: Working Memory in Recurrent Spiking Neural Networks Using Heterogeneous Synaptic Delays
+date: '2026-04-16'
+publishDate: '2026-04-09T06:52:10.397771Z'
 authors:
 - Laurent U Perrinet
-date: '2026-04-16'
-publishDate: '2026-04-09T06:52:10.397771Z'
-publication_types:
-- paper-conference
-publication: '*Seminar at CerCo*'
 abstract: 'Working memory, the ability to store and retrieve precise temporal patterns of neural activity, remains a fundamental challenge for spiking neural networks (SNNs).
 We introduce a recurrent SNN in which each synapse is modeled as a three-dimensional